Direct dark matter searches with the full data set of XMASS-I: Annual modulation WIMP search

 As explained in \cite{XMASS_Modulation2018}, an effective background reduction near the ID wall, which was the major background in this analysis, can be achieved by constructing a likelihood function ($L$) based on the sphericity and aplanarity of PE hit patterns, as well as the fraction of the PE counts on the ID PMT with the largest PE signal to the total PE count recorded on all ID PMTs in the event.
 With $L_{s}$ denoting the likelihood for a signal event uniformly distributed in the target mass and $L_{b}$ the likelihood for a background event near the wall ID's inner surface (wall event), the cut parameter in –ln($L_{s}/L_{b}$) was chosen so that it kept 50\% efficiency for signal after the standard cuts.
 The actual cut parameter, therefore, depends on the total PE in the event.

 Another significant background component in the low-threshold data stemmed from the light emission of ID PMTs~\cite{mkobaD}.
 Such light emission could be triggered by even only a single PE being released from the photocathode in the emitting PMT.
-At room temperature we measured the probability for such emission on several PMTs and found it to be in the range of $\sim$0.3--1.0\%.
+At room temperature we measured the probability for such emission from a single PE on several PMTs and found it to be in the range of $\sim$0.3--1.0\%.
 Given that this light emission could also occur after dark counts initiated by the thermal emission of an electron from the photocathode, the dark rate of ID PMTs directly affects the event rate at the analysis threshold.
 To address this background, information from the LED calibration as discussed in Sec.~\ref{Sec:Calib}, PMT dark rates and also PMT gains were used for the additional run selection.
 Averages and dispersion of these parameters were evaluated for two days periods and two day periods with statistically significant deviations were removed from low-threshold data set.
-The longest period to be removed was the one after the Xe purification work at the beginning of 2017, together with the period mentioned in Sec.~\ref{Sec:Data:run}.
+The longest period to be removed was the one after the Xe purification work at the beginning of 2017, together with the period rejected by the run selection mentioned in Sec.~\ref{Sec:Data:run}.
 These removed period can be seen in Fig.~\ref{fig:eratelow} as gaps of 0.5--20keV$_{\rm ee}$ event rate.

-Events with this light emission are also characterized by specific relative timing and positioning of the respective hits; the time difference between the hit caused by such light emission and the hit causing such light emission was larger than 35 ns, and the angle between the two lines connecting the positions of these two PMTs and the center of the ID was smaller than 50 degrees.
+Events with this light emission are also characterized by specific relative timing and positioning of the respective hits; the time difference between the hit caused by such light emission and the hit causing such light emission was larger than 35 ns, and the angle between the line connecting the positions of these two PMTs and the line connecting the first hit PMT and the center of the ID was smaller than 50 degrees.
 Only for three hit events, an additional condition was placed, requiring that no pair of the three hits met the above conditions on relative timing and angle: if any pair met these conditions, the event was not used in the analysis.
 The contribution from this light emission was negligible for events with larger than four hits.
 This additional event selection is referred to as the flasher cut.